Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Introduction

+In this case we say that $f_1$, $f_2$ are locally semi-conjugate on their immediate basins, but note that this is not a symmetric relation. \end{definition}

+There are a few points to which we would like to attract the reader's attention: $U_1^0$ is \emph{not} defined as the immediate basin of the restriction of $f$ to $U_1$: the first is usually bigger than the second, i.e.\ in many cases some points in $U_1^0$ escape $U_1$.

-It is important to note that the range of $\phi$ is not required to be a small neighborood of $0$, i.e. $\phi$ is allowed to map points close to $0$ anywhere in the immediate basin of $f_2$.
+It is also important to note that, though the domain of $\phi$ is contained in $U_1$, which may be chosen to be a small neighborhood of $0$, the range of $\phi$ is not required to be contained in a small neighborhood of $0$, i.e.\ $\phi$ is allowed to map points close to $0$ anywhere in the immediate basin of $f_2$.
+There are situations where we belive it will have to (see the third example in \Cref{sub:examples}).